Cincinnati police release footage of gunman 'firing shots at anyone he sees'

 He said police later found Santa Perez’s gun had jammed during the four-minute rampage.
 He said the gunman bought the 9mm handgun legally about a month ago.

-Authorities were still working to determine why Santa Perez opened fire inside the lobby of the building where he never worked or had any known connection.
+Authorities were still working to determine why Santa Perez opened fire inside the lobby of the building where he never worked and had no known connection.
 Isaac said the gunman’s mental health history is one of the several areas they are investigating.

 WOMAN SHOT 12 TIMES AT CINCINNATI BANK SAYS SHE’S GRATEFUL FOR HELP FROM FIRST RESPONDERS